Just Makes Me See Red

 "Nice try.
 You didn't know that when we headed down.
 You just got lucky."
 I flashed Harry a grin and agreed.

 "Nothing wrong with that.
 Luck is part of what has kept me walking this earth this long.
 I will take all the luck dished."

-Harry smiled at my preening.
-Granted my sweatshirt didn't bring out the shine nearly as well as say an evening dress but I liked the necklace.
+Harry watched my preening.
+Certainly my sweatshirt didn't bring out the shine nearly as well as say, an evening dress, but I liked the necklace.
 I lifted the chain and dropped the necklace inside my sweatshirt.
 The initial warmth from the cross touching my skin made me smile.
-Time healed many things and teaching my body to take crosses was worth all the pain it took to get there.
+Time healed many things, and teaching my body to take crosses was worth all the pain it took to get there.
 I beamed back at Harry and spun around to say, "Okay, let's give all this a rest.
-Greg won't be popping up causing us any worries, I figure from the Lani tape."
+From what we saw on Lani's tape, Greg won't be popping up causing us any worries."

 Harry looked over at the still blinking red message light on my answering machine.
 He tilted his head towards the device.

 "You going to check that?"
-It bothered Harry when folks didn't answer phones and now I caught it bugged him to see unheard messages.
+It bothered Harry when folks didn't answer phones or even attend to unheard messages.

 I shrugged, "You can if you want.
 Not like you don't hear all my messages at some point in time."
-Discomfort flickered over his features as he didn't meet my eyes.
+Discomfort flickered over his features; he didn't meet my eyes.
 Got it right again, I thought.
-I was pretty sure that he had my phone tapped but his avoiding my gaze confirmed my thoughts.
-I was pretty used to it but it still comforted me in a way that he kept close tabs on me after all this time.
+I was pretty sure that he had my phone tapped, but his avoiding my gaze confirmed my thoughts.
+That didn't upset me, but rather comforted me that he kept close tabs on me after all this time.